Science Fiction Chronicle

-Science Fiction Chronicle (later, just Chronicle) was an American science fiction magazine (also called semiprozine) published from 1979 to 2006.
-It was named Science Fiction Chronicle until 2002 and from then until 2006, just Chronicle.
+Science Fiction Chronicle (SFC]) was an American science fiction magazine (or "semiprozine") published from 1979 to 2006.
+During its last four years, its title was shortened to Chronicle.

-It had subtitles such as the Monthly SF and Fantasy News Magazine and SF, Fantasy and Horror's Monthly Trade Journal.

 History

-Science Fiction Chronicle was founded, and initially owned and published, by Andrew I. Porter.
-Science Fiction Chronicle began as a section of Porter's older magazine (fanzine), Algol, appearing there first in 1978.
-It became an independent publication with its issue #1 in October 1979.
+Science Fiction Chronicle was founded, and initially owned and published, by Andrew I. Porter, originally as a section of Porter's older fanzine Algol, appearing there first in 1978.
+SFC became an independent publication in October 1979.
 The magazine was first published monthly, then bimonthly, then monthly again, though its publication became irregular for its final few issues.
 The magazine's circulation reached its highest point around 2001, with over 10,000 copies per issue.
+It had various subtitles such as "the Monthly SF and Fantasy News Magazine" and "SF, Fantasy and Horror's Monthly Trade Journal".

-Porter sold Science Fiction Chronicle to DNA Publications in May 2000 and was fired from it in 2002 (which led to "swirling rumors" in the science fiction circles); his final issue was #226, July 2002.
+Porter sold SFC to DNA Publications in May 2000 and was fired from it in 2002 (which led to "swirling rumors" in the science fiction circles); his final issue was #226, July 2002.

-From around the same time (issue #228, September 2002), until its final few issues (issue #265, December 2005/January 2006), the magazine was renamed as simply Chronicle, ostensibly to avoid confusion with the San Francisco Chronicle.
+From around the same time (issue #228, September 2002), until its final few issues (issue #265, December 2005/January 2006), the magazine was renamed Chronicle, ostensibly to avoid confusion with the San Francisco Chronicle.
 Its last issue was #267 in June 2006.